byexamples/byexample/CONTRIBUTING.md

 To run the examples of in a doc or source file, just point to it.

-For example, if you want are fixing a bug the Parser and you want to check that you are not introducing any issue, run its tests in this way:
+For example, if you fixed a bug in the Parser and you want to check that you are not introducing any new issue, run its tests in this way:

 ```shell
 $ byexample -l python byexample/parser.py     # byexample: +skip